New Guidance on Storage and Handling for Chlorinated Solvents

 Since the issue of the 3rd edition of this guidance, in 2000, additional care has been taken to illustrate modern equipment in surface and dry cleaning for a safe & sustainable use of chlorinated solvents.
 In this last edition, the storage part of this guidance has been adapted with recommendations to the use of state-of-the-art equipment.

-ECSA strongly recommends the use of modern closed equipment of Best Available Technology (BAT).
+ECSA strongly recommends the use of modern closed equipment of Best Available Techniques (BAT).
 The use of modern equipment could increase the cleaning efficiency of a solvent molecule by a factor of 20 and more.
 The cleaning efficiency of chlorinated solvents used in modern equipment is currently unmatched because of the unique recycling properties of chlorinated solvents.
 This heavily increases the eco-efficiency of the chlorinated solvents.

 The ECSA Guidance on Storage and Handling is accessible online: